rust-lang/rfcs/text/0000-advance-security-disclosure.md

   section of this RFC.
 The person submitting the application must be authorized to enter that pledge on behalf of their organization.

-The application process will be public, and the decision will be made by the
+The application process will be public, and the decision will be made by the WG by consensus.
-WG: a majority of the WG members needs to be in favor of the organization joining, and none of the members needs to be against it.
 The resulting list of organizations receiving advance disclosure will also be public.

 In addition to individual organizations, industry-standard mailing lists and disclosure venues that are frequented mostly by organizations that would